Kavya1-2-3/M2_Thermal-monitoring-system/1_Requirements/readme.md

 ## Introduction
-In this project we are going to design a circuit for measuring temperature.
-This circuit is developed using “Atmega328”, a linear voltage sensor.
-Temperature is usually measured in “Centigrade” or “Faraheite”.And used the SimuleIDE Software
+In this project we are going to design a circuit for measuring heat.
+This circuit is developed using “Atmega328”, a linear voltage sensor.Heat is usually measured in “Centigrade” or “Faranheit” and used the SimuleIDE Software

 # **Features:**

 - Low Cost
 - Checks if the driver is seated or not.
-- Can modify the temperature according to the passenger.
+- Can modify the heat according to the passenger.
 - Robust System

 ## Details requirements